krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 7918 reverse dependencies (7914 from CRAN + 4 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 282 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 292 new problems
+ * We saw 261 new problems
- * We failed to check 24 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* abmR
-  checking examples ...
-ERROR

 * actfts
   checking tests ...
 ERROR